an abstract photo of a curved building with a blue sky in the background

 Inside-The-Courtyard-of-Trashichho-Dzong-Fortress-in-Thimphu

-Next, embark on a brief drive towards the Takin Preserve Centre, where we come face-to-face with Bhutan's national animal, the takin.
-Then, take a 5-minute drive to Sangaygang Tower, also known as "Lover's Point," where we can appreciate the stunning vistas of the capital before returning to the city for a hearty lunch at one of the finest restaurants.
+Next, drive to the Takin Preserve Centre, to see Bhutan's national animal, the takin.
+Then, head to Sangaygang Tower, also known as "Lover's Point," for stunning views before lunch at a top restaurant.

-DAY 02: EXHIBIT THE COSMOPOLITAN CITY OF BHUTAN, THIMPHU
+DAY 02: EXHIBIT THE SMART CAPITAL CITY OF BHUTAN, THIMPHU IN DEPTH

 The_Majestic_Punakha_Dzong_with_Glacial_Water_in_the_Front